themcaffee/neural-network-genetic-algorithm/README.md

 ## Updates from main repo

-- Implement (estool)[https://github.com/hardmaru/estool] as optimizer.
+- Implement [estool](https://github.com/hardmaru/estool) as optimizer.
 This allows for GA, CMA-ES, PEPG, or OpenAI's ES to be used.
+Simply change the genetic_algorithm_name in the code to use a different optimizer.

 ## To run